List of Mobile Suit Gundam 00 characters: Gundam Throne Meisters/Team Trinity

 Nena Trinity is the youngest of the Trinity siblings and pilot of the Gundam Throne Drei.
 Nena presents herself as being a cheerful and flirtatious young girl, however she is selfish and callous in battle.
 Between two of Team Trinity's missions, Nena fires upon an unsuspecting wedding party, killing Louise Halevy's entire family, out of frustration that others are having fun while she is overworked.
 After witnessing the deaths of Johann and Michael at the hands of Ali Al-Saachez, Nena is saved by Setsuna's timely intervention, and leaves in her Gundam while mourning the loss of her brothers.

 In the second series, intent on surviving, Nena works directly under Wang Liu Mei.
 Piloting the Riian, she is often sent out on stealth and reconnaissance missions to gather information on the activities of groups such as Katharon and the A-Laws.
 But because of Liu Mei's contacts with the Innovators and Ali Al-Saachez, Nena begins to question Liu Mei's motivations as she secretly helps the crew of the Ptolemaios II.
 She finally betrays Liu Mei by attacking her ship.
 Though Liu Mei and Hong Long survive the assault, Nena tracks them down and shoots Hong Long in the head and later kills Liu Mei as she tries to escape, revealing she always hated her.
-While she intended to eventually betray the Innovators and avenge her brothers when she got a chance, Ribbons Almark had already arranged her to be dealt with by Louise in the Regnant, immediately attacking her as a result.
-After disabling the Throne Drei, Louise kills Nena without mercy to avenge her parents.
+While she intended to eventually betray the Innovators and avenge her brothers when she got a chance, Ribbons Almark had already arranged for her to be dealt with by Louise in the Regnant immediately attacking her.
+After disabling the Throne Drei, Louise kills Nena without mercy to avenge her family.

 A-Laws

 The Autonomous Peace-Keeping Force, or A-Laws (アロウズ, Arōzu), is the primary antagonistic organization of the second series.
 Officially, their mission is to further unify nations by rooting out anti-government resistance.
 But their ideals and tactics are a facade of brutal oppression.
-Their actions trigger the emergence of some anti-Federation forces, like Katharon, and Celestial Being, which returns after four years.
+Their actions trigger the emergence of some anti-Federation forces, like Katharon and Celestial Being, which returns after four years.
 Many characters from the first series join the A-Laws, including Graham Aker (as Mr. Bushido), Billy Katagiri, Soma Peries, Patrick Colasour, Kati Mannequin and Louise Halevy.